- 1/4 cup shortening

 - In a small bowl, cream shortening and sugar until light and fluffy.
 Add egg yolk; beat well.
 Stir in vanilla.
 Combine the flour, cocoa, salt, baking powder, baking soda, cinnamon and nutmeg.
 Combine milk and vinegar.
 Add dry ingredients to the creamed mixture alternately with milk, beating well after each addition.
 Fold in walnuts.

 - In a small bowl with clean beaters, beat egg white on medium speed until soft peaks form.
 Gradually fold into batter.
 Transfer to two 6-in. baking pans coated with cooking spray and dusted with flour.
-Bake at 350° for 15-20 minutes or until a toothpick inserted near the center comes out clean.
+Bake at 350° for 15-20 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks to cool completely.

 - For frosting, in a small saucepan, combine flour and milk until smooth.
 Bring to a boil; cook and stir for 1-2 minutes or until thickened.
 Cover; cool to room temperature.